nyorain/rvg/docs/roadmap.md

 	/// The QueueSubmitter to submit any upload work to.
 	/// Should be associated with the queue for rendering since
 	/// otherwise Context::waitSemaphore cannot be used for rendering.
-	/// In this case, one could still synchronize using fences.
+	/// In this case, one could still synchronize using fences/deviceWait.
 	// vpp::QueueSubmitter& submitter;
 - [ ] bind initial paint that simply has dummy texture pattern to signal that no paint is bound?
-- [ ] rvg: make non-texture gradients make use of transform buffer span
+- [ ] make non-texture gradients make use of transform buffer span
 - [ ] nanovg-like box gradient
-- [ ] helper for non-convex shapes (in rvg: stencil buffer? or decomposition?)
+- [ ] helper for non-convex shapes (stencil buffer? or decomposition?)
 	- [ ] evaluate first if this makes sense for the scope of rvg.
 It might not
-- [ ] rvg: radial gradients (allowing e.g. color wheel)
+- [ ] radial gradients (allowing e.g. color wheel)
 	- [ ] any other gradient types to implement?
 - [ ] multistop gradients (?), using small 1d textures
 	- [ ] see discussion https://github.com/memononen/nanovg/pull/430